ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Provisiong resources
 If you do not want to use the GUI console [VPC overview](https://{DomainName}/vpc/overview) you may still wish to browse the text in the tutorial to familiarize yourself with the set up that will be used through out this tutorial:

-[Private and public subnets in a Virtual Private Cloud](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend) contains step by step instructions for creating the cloud resources including a public facing front end VSI and a private back end VSI both optionally acessible through a bastion VSI.
+[Private and public subnets in a Virtual Private Cloud](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend) contains step by step instructions for creating the cloud resources including a public facing front end VSI and a private back end VSI both optionally accessible through a bastion VSI.

 ### Cloud-init
 See the general `Cloud-init` section above.